Agustin-Vidal-Holberton/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-6-puts2.c: Prints every other character of a string, starting with the first 7-puts_half.c: Prints the second half of a string 8-print_array.c: Prints n elements of an array of integers
+6-puts2.c: Prints every other character of a string, starting with the first 7-puts_half.c: Prints the second half of a string 8-print_array.c: Prints n elements of an array of integers 9-strcpy.c: Copies the string pointed to by src, including the null byte